Skip to Content

 Overview

 The core design of this solution is to move the control logic into a dedicated controller.
-This controller utilizes a webhook component that applies patches to the pod, signaling the scheduler to avoid scheduling workloads on the same node.
-The logic is focused on minimizing simultaneous pod disruptions by spreading workloads across different instance types.
+This controller utilizes a webhook component that applies patches to the pod, signaling the scheduler to avoid scheduling workloads on the same node or instance type.

-For configuration assistance or advanced use cases, consult the CloudPilot AI technical team.
+For configuration guidance or advanced use cases, please contact the CloudPilot AI support team.

 Last updated on